 However, the reality is always contrary to the ideal and runs fast at 180 miles.

 Ove's world is black and white, and Sonja is all his colors.
 Now, he wants to get out of here quickly.
 It's troublesome, cruel, and useless.
 Without you, I really don't want to stay a minute longer.

 But now, in Parwana's seven-year-old daughter's paintings, Ove is in color.
-She called him grandpa.
-Ove teaches Parwana to drive, loves their saffron rice, fights the government for their old neighbors, helps boys in coffee shops fix cars, and chase girls.
+She called him Grandpa.
+Ove teaches Parwana to drive, loves their saffron rice, fights the government for their old neighbors, helps boys in coffee shops fix cars, and chases girls.
 Ove still has his own set of rules, and he needs to live in an orderly world.

 But now, he can't leave, worry is like a net, quietly covering him, Ove is a little busy now, he can't leave yet.

 Ove's love for Sonja made him an Ove who wanted to die.